-DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) and National Laboratories are eligible to apply for funding as a Prime Recipient or Subrecipient.
+Topic Area 2: DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) are eligible to apply for funding as a Prime Recipient or a Subrecipient.

 Non-DOE/NNSA FFRDCs are eligible to apply for funding as a Subrecipient, but are not eligible to apply as a Prime Recipient.